alundiak/interview-bot/README.md

-# IV-bot
+IV-bot v1.0
+===
 Interview Bot, which maintains a simple quiz-like dialog for initial Candidate Interview.
+Built with Microsoft Bot Framework using TypeScript.
+Requires Azure API and Bot Emulator.

 ## Name
 - IV?